 (Written by Anurag Kotoky)

-New Delhi: Prime Minister Narendra Modi’s new deal to boost the economy has a simple logic: Cheap labour lures companies from high cost nations, and new jobs will improve the lives of millions of poor villagers.
-The ground reality shows how difficult the task will be.
+14 May 2015 - Indian Prime Minister Narendra Modi’s new deal to boost the economy has a simple logic: Cheap labor lures companies from high-cost nations, and new jobs will improve the lives of millions of poor villagers.
+The reality on the ground shows how difficult the task will be.

-At Alang, the world’s biggest shipbreaking yard in Gujarat, workers earn about Rs.250 daily standing in 100 degrees Fahrenheit heat for 12 hours to cut vessels.
-Migrants from the heartland’s poorest states, the labourers are often unaware of their rights, but very aware of their risks—death, which often eliminates a family’s sole bread winner.
+At Alang, the world’s biggest shipbreaking yard in western India’s Gujarat state, workers earn about $4 daily standing in 100 degrees Fahrenheit heat for 12 hours to cut vessels.
+Migrants from the heartland’s poorest states, the laborers are often unaware of their rights, but very aware of their risks – death, which often eliminates a family’s sole breadwinner.

-India’s labour laws cover only a small percentage of the workforce, and its social safety net is far behind China’s, where migrant workers’ lives have gotten better by making Nike Inc. shoes and Apple Inc. iPads.
-Policies of Modi—completing his first year in power—risk enriching tycoons while failing to improve the lives of the one in four Indians who live on less than Rs.75 per day, labour activists say.
+India’s labor laws cover only a small percentage of the workforce, and its social safety net is far behind China’s, where migrant workers’ lives have gotten better by making Nike Inc. shoes and Apple Inc. iPads.
+The policies of Modi – completing his first year in power – risk enriching tycoons while failing to improve the lives of the one in four Indians who live on less than $1.25 per day, labor activists say.

-“If you want to make India a powerful manufacturing base, you must simultaneously improve the conditions of labour,” said Colin Gonsalves, founder of Human Rights Law Network, who has argued labour cases frequently before India’s Supreme Court.
-“Chinese conditions of labour are far, far better than India.
-China doesn’t allow people to treat Chinese labourers like slaves, like bonded labourers.”
+“If you want to make India a powerful manufacturing base, you must simultaneously improve the conditions of labor,” said Colin Gonsalves, founder of Human Rights Law Network, who has argued labor cases frequently before India’s Supreme Court.
+“Chinese conditions of labor are far, far better than India.
+China doesn’t allow people to treat Chinese laborers like slaves, like bonded laborers.”

-After coming to power last May armed with the biggest election mandate in three decades, Modi unveiled his ‘‘Make in India’’ campaign, which aims to boost manufacturing to 25% of the gross domestic product (GDP) by 2022 from 18% now.
+After coming to power last May armed with the biggest election mandate in three decades, Modi unveiled his “Make in India” campaign, which aims to boost manufacturing to 25 percent of the gross domestic product by 2022 from 18 percent now.
 The cornerstone of that policy is to attract companies to set up factories within India for manufacturing.

-‘‘You can make international products only if your labour is protected according to international standards,” Gonsalves said.
-“It’s a myth that when you have low labour cost, there’s greater productivity and profits.”
+“You can make international products only if your labor is protected according to international standards,” Gonsalves said.
+“It’s a myth that when you have low labor costs there’s greater productivity and profits.”

 Indian states with business-friendly policies will attract the largest portions of the $100 billion of international investment promised for the country, Modi said in October.
 India fell to 134 of 189 economies in the World Bank’s Ease of Doing Business index, from 131 in 2013.

-Training is being given so that they can be more skilled and earn more, said Alkesh Tyagi, a New Delhi-based spokeswoman for India’s labour ministry, declining to comment on a comparison with China.
+Training is being given so that they can be more skilled and earn more, said Alkesh Tyagi, a New Delhi-based spokeswoman for India’s labor ministry, declining to comment on a comparison with China.

-China has had a headstart over India in workers’ reforms with strict laws and protection for workers, helping labour become the backbone of the economy.
-That in turn has also lifted their livelihoods.
+China has had a head start over India in workers’ reforms with strict laws and protection for workers, helping labor become the backbone of the economy that in turn has also lifted their livelihoods.

 The economic boom over the past decade has made China’s migrant workers better educated, more expensive and also older.
-A migrant worker’s average monthly income rose 9.8% from a year earlier to 2,864 yuan ($461) in 2014.
+A migrant worker’s average monthly income rose 9.8 percent from a year earlier to 2,864 yuan ($461) in 2014.

-Even so, China and companies operating there have had to deal with labour issues.
-In a country without formal labour unions, 8,000 Chinese teachers went on a strike demanding higher pay last year.
+Even so, China and companies operating there have had to deal with labor issues.
+In a country without formal labor unions, 8,000 Chinese teachers went on a strike demanding higher pay last year.
 In 2010, Apple’s contract manufacturer Foxconn Technology Group was rocked by a series of suicides at its facilities.